-Other considerations:
+Inpatient visit considerations:

-- Visits also include encounters with existing hospitalized patients, when health center medical personnel "follow" the patient during the hospital stay as the provider of record or when they provide consultation to the provider of record.
+- Only count one inpatient visit per patient per day, regardless of how many clinic providers see the patient or how often they do so. - Visits also include encounters with existing hospitalized patients, when health center medical personnel "follow" the patient during the hospital stay as the provider of record or when they provide consultation to the provider of record.
 This applies when the health center pays their medical personnel and bills the patient either for the specific service or through a global fee. - When a patient's first encounter is in a hospital, in respite care, or in a similar facility that is not specifically approved in Form 5B as a service delivery site under the scope of the Health Center Program, none of the services for that patient are counted in the UDS.